atcupps/Jupiterp/STYLE.md

 ## JavaScript/TypeScript

 For lints, Jupiterp uses ESLint.
-You can use this by navigating to the `site` folder and running `bun lint`.
+You can use this by navigating to the `site` folder and running `npm run lint`.
 Similar to `clippy`, GitHub jobs check that your code conforms to the style prescribed by ESLint.

 Unlike with Rust, Jupiterp does not use an automatic formatter like `cargo fmt` for JS/TS code.
 So, the rules for formatting are not too controlling, but generally:
 - Group relevant imports